Monkeypox

 You can also visit the Chicago Department of Public Health for a list of testing sites near you.

-Monkeypox causes a rash or red spots on your skin.
+Mpox causes a rash or red spots on your skin.
 These spots grow over time and become blister-like lesions that remain infectious until they scab over and fall off, which can take up to a month.
-Unlike acne or other skin rashes, monkeypox lesions are generally the same size and develop at the same rate.
+Unlike acne or other skin rashes, mpox lesions are generally the same size and develop at the same rate.
 These painful pustules can grow on the face, hands, legs, feet or genitals in addition to other areas of the body.
 Sometimes this rash is mistaken for a sexually transmitted infection or STI.

 In those cases, you should make sure you: